Design system

 Component

 Sepia ring with an inner solid sepia dot that grows with the automation level.
-Encodes "AI fills more of the work" without RAG-coded judgment.
+Encodes "AI fills more of the work" without RAG-coded judgement.
 22px at-a-glance, 28px display.

 Component